16 Chi-square-tests

 Under “Test Values” there are two options.

-In JASP it is not possible to obtain the (adjusted) standardized residuals; however you can compute these manually from the observed and expected counts.
+In JASP it is not possible to obtain the (adjusted) standardized residuals for this test; however you can compute these manually from the observed and expected counts.

 16.8.3 contingency tables: preparation